Decommissioning of Russian nuclear-powered vessels: Delta class

-All 18 Delta I boats were taken out of service by 1998 and scrapped by 2005, while the four Delta IIs were taken out of service in 1996.
 Some of the Delta IIIs were decommissioned and others put in reserve.
 Five remain in active service, along with all seven Delta IVs.
 Delta I-class submarines K-279, K-385, K-472 and K-475, Delta II K-193, and Delta IIIs K-441 and K-424 were all reported dismantled at Zvezdochka shipyard.

 Charlie class

-The 11 Charlie Is and seven Charlie IIs were decommissioned for scrapping between 1990 and 1994.
 On 4 June 1997, a Charlie "sank in a harbor on the Kamchatka Peninsula".
 However, a local official reported that the reactor core had already been removed.
 On 21 November 2005, Russian President Vladimir Putin and Japanese Prime Minister Junichiro Koizumi reached an agreement to dismantle five decommissioned nuclear submarines, among them a Charlie I, the latter "the first project in Kamchatka under the Japan-Russia cooperation framework."

 Victor class

 According to some sources, all 16 Victor Is and seven Victor IIs were decommissioned by 1996.
 One cited "various sources" in estimating that only "somewhere between 8 and 15 [Victor IIIs] had been decommissioned due to lack of funds in the 1999-2000 timeframe" while another placed the number at "about a dozen" (of the 26 built) by 1996.

 In February 2003, under the Russian-Japanese "Star of Hope" program, Japan spent $6 million to dismantle a Victor III of Russia's Pacific Fleet; the job was completed in December 2004.
 Another 20 billion yen ($171 million) was allocated to dismantle four Victor IIIs at the Zvezda shipyard in the town of Bolshoi Kamen and a Charlie I at Vilyuchinsk, Kamchatka (as previously mentioned).